Why Wider Foldables Are What We Needed

 This mental shift is where current foldables often fall short.
 When you open a standard Fold, you are essentially just moving from a narrow phone to a wider version of that same phone.
 It does not feel like a true, transformative change.
 It is just "phone to bigger phone."
 By widening the chassis, you change the experience to "phone to tablet."
 A 4:3 screen feels like a separate class of device, with an entirely different use case, providing that "wow" factor that actually justifies the folding mechanism.
 It feels like you are opening a book or a canvas rather than just stretching a handset.

 We also have to consider why a 16:9 foldable doesn't make sense.
 If the inner screen were that wide, the cover display and any split-screen apps would end up being too squared off.
 A 960 by 1080 window would be bad at almost everything, leaving you with a phone that often feels awkward to use.
-This new 4:3 direction feels like foldables are finally figuring out what they can be.
+Imagine trying to type on that thing.
+Closed, the keyboard would occlude a huge chunk of the screen and opened would just as bad.
+Imagine trying to use the Clicks Communicator without the keyboard below the screen.

 Other Concerns